awootton/knotfree-help-content/homepageBody.md

+### Knotfree is:

-### Knotfree is a tool for creating Internet Of Things applications.
+- A tool for creating Internet Of Things applications.
+- "Penny" internet names for IOT and the metaverse and [pods](https://solidproject.org/)
+- MQTT services to tunnel requests to devices.
+- Misc services to facilitate things like self hosting.

+Your humble author is telling a story about how to make the internet better.
+Follow [along](https://twitter.com/alan_t_wootton)!

 &nbsp;
 &nbsp;
 &nbsp;
 &nbsp;

-Here is an example of an [online (IOT) thermometer](https://wootton.substack.com/p/assembling-the-scrolling-thing)
+Here is an example of an [online (IOT) thermometer](https://wootton.substack.com/p/assembling-the-scrolling-thing) that people can build and use.

-Here is an example of an [online scrolling display](https://wootton.substack.com/p/assembling-the-scrolling-thing)
+Here is an example of an [online scrolling display](https://wootton.substack.com/p/assembling-the-scrolling-thing) that people can build and use.

 Please follow me on [X (twitter)](https://twitter.com/alan_t_wootton).